Cyr, Montana

-Mineral County.
 Cyr was once a station on the Northern Pacific along the Clark Fork River west of Alberton.
 The station was named for the Cyr family, from whom the Northern Pacific obtained a right-of-way.
 Today, the bridge along old Highway 10 crosses the Clark Fork River at Cyr but nothing is left of the town.
 Cyr had a post office from 1908 (January 15) to 1914 (December 31).
 Mary Stringham was the first postmaster at Cyr.